 Funding for Michigan SNAP-Ed is provided by the USDA through MDHHS.
-Michigan's annually submitted SNAP-Ed Plan of Work is developed by the MFF and MSU Extension in cooperation with MDHHS.
+Michigan's annually submitted SNAP-Ed Plan of Work is developed by MFF and MSU Extension in cooperation with MDHHS.
 MFF includes proposed local SNAP-Ed program activities in the Michigan Plan of Work.
 The Plan of Work is reviewed by MDHHS and then submitted to USDA FNS for final review and approval.
+Typically, Plan of Work approval from USDA FNS is in late September.
+At any point during the review and approval process, Plan of Work amendments may be requested.